joshnuss/xml_builder/README.md

 ## Overview

 An Elixir library for building xml.
+It is inspired by the late [Jim Weirich](https://github.com/jimweirich)'s awesome [builder](https://github.com/jimweirich/builder) library for Ruby.

 Each xml node is structured as a tuple of name, attributes map and content/list: